 The book encourages the reader to drink lots of water.
 Great suggestion, but this was accompanied by an odd explanation that the hydrogen in water helps to acidify the vagina; the actual explanation for the low pH in the vagina relates to Lactobacillus bacteria producing lactic acid when they metabolize sugars.

 Where the book really lost me was with the hormonal contraceptive-bashing.
 This wasn’t just mentioned once or twice; it was a recurring theme emphasized throughout the book.
 Birth control pills and other hormonal methods were presented as factory-made cyborg hormones that give you cyborg ovaries and put you into cyborg menopause, which can disrupt your whole life, including your spiritual health.

-While these types of birth control methods are far from perfect, and they can unquestionably cause side effects, they are a choice made by a whole lot of women.
+While these types of birth control methods are far from perfect, a whole lot of women choose them.
 If the book is supposed to be about empowering women, slamming a method preferred by many women probably isn’t helpful.